 Tracking business vehicles (with the consent of the employees driving them) is not only legal, it makes complete business sense.
 Telematics tracking can monitor the quality of driving, fuel consumption, and can map out the fastest route for your drivers.
 It makes a business more agile, more efficient, more organised – and it can lower your insurance premium, too.

-The solution is simple: a privacy button.
-This allows the employee to go into privacy mode whenever their agreement allows them, and enjoy the peace of mind of being ‘off-grid’.
-Kind of like James Bond’s invisible Aston Martin, but not quite as cool), while you can enjoy knowing that you aren't invading anyone's privacy and breaking the law.
+Such functionalities enable your employees to go into privacy mode whenever they're not working, so they can enjoy the peace of mind of being ‘off-grid' (kind of like James Bond’s invisible Aston Martin, but not quite as cool), while you can enjoy knowing that you aren't invading anyone's privacy and breaking the law.

 Here are some vehicle trackers that have privacy buttons: